 As the noise increases, many HR and TA leaders turn to that which seems to be the most obvious solution: talent acquisition technology.
 And there’s something for everyone!
-In fact, there are dozens (hundreds?) of somethings for everyone: technologies for applicant tracking, employee referral, job search, brand creation, job marketing, resume builders, job board distributors, social networks, job search, CRM, mobile apply, resume parsing, job matching, interview scheduling, video interview, skills and fit assessments, candidate referral, AI, predictive analytics, metrics management, VMS, temp labor management, and so on and so on.
+In fact, there are dozens (hundreds?) of somethings for everyone: technologies for applicant tracking, employee referral, job search, brand creation, job marketing, resume builders, job board distributors, social networks, job search, CRM, mobile apply, resume parsing, job matching, interview scheduling, video interview, skills and fit assessments, candidate referral, Chat / AI, predictive analytics, metrics management, VMS, temp labor management, and so on and so on.

 Despite the explosive growth of talent acquisition technologies - and the vast number of problems they claim to solve - hiring isn’t getting better, faster or cheaper.
 Why?